 - Since the filing of its Plan for Systematic Accelerated Replacement of Bare Steel Service/Yard Lines and Bare Steel Mains within Class 3 Locations/Urban Areas ("343 Plan") on April 24, 2018, Atmos Energy Corporation ("Atmos Energy" or "Company") has continued its proactive approach to risk assessment and pipeline replacement to continue to advance the safety, reliability and modernization of its system for the benefit of its Kansas customers to the extent possible, given both practical and regulatory constraints.
 To that end, Atmos Energy carefully monitors its system, devotes additional resources as necessary, and accelerates work when appropriate.
 This includes a comprehensive risk-based approach to prioritizing projects for the replacement of pipelines made of materials prone to leaks and potential failure.
 This approach is intended to proactively protect our customers and the public in general and permits Atmos Energy to monitor and inspect its system and renew pipe when needed, rather than doing so reactively. - 2.
 Over the past year, Atmos Energy has been investing in infrastructure replacement through the capital investment recovered through its base rates and through fully utilizing the GSRS mechanism to address reactive facilities replacement in accordance with the statutory limitations on the use of that mechanism.
-During calendar year 2019, Atmos invested approximately \$13,606,109 million on GSRS related activities.
-Further, Atmos Energy invested an additional \$9,460,946 million in safety, reliability and modernization capital projects that were not recoverable through the GSRS.
-As a result of this investment, Atmos Energy replaced 8 miles of main comprised of bare steel, as well as 321 service lines.
-Approximately 4 of those miles and 90% of those bare steel services lines were in Class 3 locations/urban areas.
+During calendar year 2023, Atmos invested approximately \$23,704,233 million on GSRS related activities.
+Further, Atmos Energy invested an additional \$14,736,747million in safety, reliability and modernization capital projects that were not recoverable through the GSRS.